ormle/portfolio/README.md

 Hello!
 This is my portfolio website I created!
-(Currently works best on desktop!
-Mobile friendly soon!)
+(Currently works best on Mobile!
+Tablet and Desktop styling in progress!)